Angelina Jolie avoids talking about her bond with this singer

 During the last time, Angelina has been seen accompanied by the singer on more than one occasion, keeping their bond very reserved and even not leaving the places they attended together.

-The last image we have of the two is when they both arrived separately and left a popular New York City restaurant together.
-It is not known for sure what the nature of the bond they have is, but the only firm thing is that Jolie is not currently in a relationship, so the doubt will exist until one of the two celebrities decides to reveal what happens between them.
+The last image we have of the two is when they both arrived separately and left a popular restaurant in New York City together.
+It is not known for sure what the nature of the bond they have is, but the only firm thing is that Jolie does not currently have a relationship, so the doubt will exist until one of the two celebrities decides to reveal what happens between them.